learn-academy-2020-charlie/week-1-assessment-ericagates/interview-questions.md

 3. What is the difference between map/filter and a for loop?

   Your answer: A map/filter is a higher order function that is built in to Javascript.
 Map/filter essentially does the same thing as a for-loop but it's more efficient and defined.
-A for-loop is defined by the user for both input and output.
+A map/filter can only be used on an array, while a for loop could be used on different datasets.
+A for-loop is defined by the user for both input datatype, the number of iterations, items to iterate, and the retrun output.

   Researched answer: The big difference is that the conditions for iteration are handled for us.
 We’re guaranteed to get every element of the array in the right order.
 We don’t have to manage our own index variable or condition for that variable.
 Map/filter also provides the benefit of immutability, creating a new array and leaves our original array alone (https://medium.com/@ExplosionPills/map-vs-for-loop-2b4ce659fb03)